6 Easy Ways to Transfer Files from Windows to Mac

 Migration Assistant is a utility software developed by Apple Inc. that facilitates the transfer of files, settings, and applications between computers.
 You can utilize the Migration Assistant to effortlessly transfer your contacts, calendars, email accounts, and additional data from your Windows PC to their respective destinations on your Mac.
 Besides, you're also allowed to transfer files between Macs

-• Connect both your Mac and PC to the same network, such as your home Wi-Fi network, or establish a direct network connection by using an Ethernet cable between the two devices.
+Step 4.
+Connect both your Mac and PC to the same network, such as your home Wi-Fi network, or establish a direct Ethernet connection between the two devices.

 On your PC